Bel-Air Bay Club: Design and layout

 Bel-Air Bay Club (Upper Club) is a country club style wedding venue providing all-inclusive wedding accommodations to parties between 50-400 people in size.
 It also provides onsite wedding consultant services, catering, and valet parking to venue attendees.
 Wedding dates can be reserved between 3–18 months in advance, with weekend dates typically requiring the most advanced notice.
 Wedding arrangements can be customized to customer preferences, including food/beverage selection, event timeline, and preferred floor plan.
 A full-day buyout option is also available to parties who are planning time-intensive events.

 Accommodations

 Bel-Air Bay Club is a Southern California, 1920's Mediterranean style mansion with various gardens and an ocean view.
 The venue's cliffside lawn with the ocean view is one of the common locations where couples choose to hold their wedding ceremonies.
 An outdoor Spanish-style courtyard patio is commonly used for receptions because of its fountain, fireplace, and lights.
 The venue's luxury-style Living Room is also commonly used for receptions and event gatherings.

 Food and dining

-Executive chef Peter Edwards, who has 20+ years of 'progressive' culinary experience, customizes and provides unique menus to venue attendees.
+Executive chef Peter Edwards, who has over 20 years of culinary experience, customizes and provides unique meals and menus to venue attendees.